-Everyone that has used a PC
+Everyone that

-or laptop will have used this ports without themselves knowing.
+has used a PC or laptop will have used this ports without themselves knowing.

 The history

-of the USB port goes back to the period of
+of the USB port goes back to the period of 1990s

-interfaces, a typical user will need different cables for each separate connection.
+a typical user will need different cables for each separate connection.

-Bus) was created to standardize all the different interfaces, hence the word “universal”
+the different interfaces, hence the word “universal”

-standardization of different interface, the USB port has more tasks to complete - to increase their transfer
+port has more tasks to complete - to increase their transfer rate between the host and devices connected to

 USB started off